 - Abstract: In this paper, we propose a residual non-local attention network for high-quality image restoration.
-Without considering the uneven distribution of information in the corrupted images, previous methods are restricted by local convolutional operation and equal treatment of spatial and channel-wise features.
+Without considering the uneven distribution of information in the corrupted images, previous methods are restricted by local convolutional operation and equal treatment of spatial- and channel-wise features.
 To address this issue, we design local and non-local attention blocks to extract features that capture the long-range dependencies between pixels and pay more attention to the challenging parts.
 Specifically, we design trunk branch and (non-)local mask branch in each (non-)local attention block.
 The trunk branch is used to extract hierarchical features.
-Local and non-local mask branches aim to adaptively rescale these hierarchical features with soft attentions.
+Local and non-local mask branches aim to adaptively rescale these hierarchical features with mixed attentions.
 The local mask branch concentrates on more local structures with convolutional operations, while non-local attention considers more about long-range dependencies in the whole feature map.
 Furthermore, we propose residual local and non-local attention learning to train the very deep network, which further enhance the representation ability of the network.
-We demonstrate the effectiveness of our proposed method for various image restoration tasks, including image denoising, demosaicing, compression artifacts reduction, and super-resolution.
-Experiments show that our method achieves comparable or better results compared with recently leading methods.
+Our proposed method can be generalized for various image restoration applications, such as image denoising, demosaicing, compression artifacts reduction, and super-resolution.
+Experiments demonstrate that our method obtains comparable or better results compared with recently leading methods quantitatively and visually.

 - Keywords: Non-local network, attention network, image restoration, residual learning